thiswillbeyourgithub/LiTOY-aka-List-that-Outlives-You/README.md

 * gui: main menu: ability to open the browser by clicking on the panel
 * gui: settings: ask people what module to use to manage settings and settings panel
 * gui: settings: syntax highlighting
-* implement set:deadline flag, just like a tag but it has its own separate tab in the main window

 * add a failsafe when adding cards without internet connectivity
-* use regexp instead of string matching most of the time
+* use regexp instead to find the correct media
+* create a video to show how it works
 * add defaults value for argparse arguments
 * investigate support for arbitrary additional fields
 * add --export-as to export as txt, csv, etc